Updated: Dec 16, 2021

-This 9.7 mi hike in the Angeles National Forest is one of the most beautiful hikes I've done in Southern California.
-This trails lies in the valley of the San Gabriel mountains and goes along (and through) the San Gabriel river.
-As you go along the trail you go from cottonwoods on a riverbank to yuccas in a dry and rocky desert, then to the mountain top where you reach the mighty bridge to nowhere.
-In this post I would like to give some background on this infamous SoCal hike and what to expect if you manage to make the trek.
+As you hike along the trail you go from cottonwoods on a riverbank to yuccas in a dry and rocky desert, then to the mountain top where you reach the mighty bridge to nowhere.
+In this post, I would like to give some background on this infamous SoCal hike and what to expect if you manage to make the trek.

-The bridge was built in 1936 to unite San Gabriel Valley and Wrightwood, but a flood in 1938 washed out the road leading to the bridge.
-With a lack of investment, they gave up on restoring the road and left the large stone a cement bridge which still stands today.
+The bridge was built in 1936 to unite San Gabriel Valley and the town of Wrightwood, but a flood in 1938 washed out the road leading to the bridge.
+With a lack of investment from either side of the valley, they gave up on restoring the road and left the large stone a cement bridge that still stands today.

 What to pack before going?

 1. Adventure Pass: this is a parking pass that lets you park in the Angeles National Forest.
 You can get one for one day for $5 or an annual pass for just $30.
 You will be ticketed if you do not have one or if you park in an undesignated parking spot (saw this on the way back to the car around 3pm).

 2. Sunscreen and Med Pack: this is self-explanatory, but please always bring these items on your hikes, they could literally save your life.

 3. Lots of water or a water filter: this hike does have many river crossings so you can simply filter more water if you bring one, but the last mile is exposed desert so it gets pretty hot.